42rteles-f/ft_printf/README.md

-Re-Creating the best debugger in the word.
+Re-Creating the best debugger in the world.
 A simpler version of the printf in order to dominate va_lists and the ellipses argument.